 3. I am on a different visa and just want to take a class, can I?

 In most cases, yes it may be possible to enroll in a class or two.
 However, each visa has certain restrictions.
-Please come to our office with your Passport and legal documents for a specialist to review.
+Please email email@example.com your passport and legal documents for a specialist to review.
 First, obtain a Peralta ID by completing OpenCCC International Application:

 4. I am an overseas US citizen and want to take classes, can I?